vEnhance/web.evanchen.cc/input/latex-style-guide.md

 2. Quotation marks MUST be
    [inputted correctly in LaTeX](https://tex.stackexchange.com/a/621924/76888).
-   You MUST NOT use type a literal quotation mark `"`.
+   You MUST NOT type a literal quotation mark `"`.

 3. Operators like `\sin` MUST be typeset correctly, either using builtin commands or using the `\operatorname` command.